atellmer/dark/packages/platform-desktop/README.md

 ## Environment Setup

-Full working example with environment setup you can find <a href="https://github.com/atellmer/dark/tree/master/examples/desktop" target="_blank">here</a> or just install it from template.
+Full working example with environment setup you can find [here](https://github.com/atellmer/dark/tree/master/templates/desktop) or just install it from template.

 ## API